justin-napolitano/mysql-utility-class/index.md

   - database-management
   - automation
   - utility-class
+  - database management
-seoPrimaryKeyword: python mysql utility class
+seoPrimaryKeyword: mysql utility class python
 seoSecondaryKeywords:
-  - mysql database management
+  - mysql database automation
-  - mysql-connector-python
-  - python database automation
+  - python database utility
+  - lightweight mysql management
+  - simple mysql connector
 seoOptimized: true
 topicFamily: automation
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post focuses on a Python utility class automating MySQL database management tasks such as creating and dropping databases and connection handling, which aligns closely with the Automation family's description of scripts and projects automating workflows and deployment tasks.
 The use of environment variables and lightweight automation scripts further supports this classification.
 Other families like datascience or devtools do not fit the core focus on automation of database management.
+kind: project
+id: github-mysql-utility-class
 ---

 # mysql-utility-class: A Practical MySQL Utility Class in Python